 In 2019, the brand celebrated its longstanding affinity with florals with a Bloom & Wild collaboration.
 The florist and flower delivery service commissioned three special-occasion bouquets inspired by frosty mornings and English country gardens, as well as a bespoke packaging box decorated with a hand-drawn still life.

 2019 established Matthew’s reputation in the world of interiors with his appearance as a guest judge on the BBC’s Interior Design Masters, also streaming on Netflix.
 The series has been hosted by Fearne Cotton and Alan Carr with former Editor-in-Chief of ELLE Decoration magazine, Michelle Ogundehin.
-Matthew will also make several appearances in the third season, due to air in 2022.
+Matthew has also made several appearances in the third season, airing in March 2022.

-This year, Matthew Williamson teamed up with Vinterior, the online marketplace for vintage and antique furniture, to create a series of online, shoppable Edits to help customers find exactly what you’re looking for to create a one-of-a-kind, totally personal living space.
+In the same year, Matthew Williamson teamed up with Vinterior, the online marketplace for vintage and antique furniture, to create a series of online, shoppable Edits to point customers in the right direction for a one-of-a-kind, totally personal living space.
 Antiques play a significant role in Matthew’s interior design projects, allowing personality, uniqueness and charm to flood the space, especially when paired with contemporary wallcoverings or artworks.

-In his second collection of rugs launching in the spring of 2021, Matthew has partnered with Obeetee, the world leader in handwoven rugs.
+For his second collection of rugs, Matthew partnered with Obeetee, the world leader in handwoven rugs, in the spring of 2021.
 Today, Obeetee has one of the largest and most cutting-edge rug manufacturing facilities in the world.
-Matthew’s collection will see his joyous designs inspired by the natural world, from starry skies to the dense undergrowth of tropical forests interpreted by the skilled weavers in India.
+Matthew’s collection sees his joyous designs inspired by the natural world, from starry skies to the dense undergrowth of tropical forests, interpreted by the skilled weavers in India.

 Statement-making furniture can be found in any of Matthew’s design schemes.
-His collaboration with Roome London, launching in spring 2021, comprises a collection of exquisitely manufactured furniture featuring graphic and colourful patterns and visuals.
+His collaboration with Roome London, which launched in spring 2021, comprises a collection of exquisitely manufactured furniture featuring graphic and colourful patterns and visuals.
 From bar cabinets to divider screens, the collection fuses Art Deco silhouettes with contemporary design.